-- Posterize: Turns your images into posterized designs.
+- Posterize: Turn your photographs into posterized designs.

-These preset offer a quick and clean way to tone down the colors of your images.
+These presets offer a few different ways to tone down the colors of your images.
 They are great when working quickly or creating multiple variations of a single image.
 If you use these tools often, consider adding them to your custom settings panel so they’ll always be available.

 From here, you can browse through existing presets and download additional ones.
 Just search for “Photoshop” under the Filter menu.

 You can alternatively use Photoshop’s desaturate shortcut keys Shift + Cmd + U (Mac) and Shift + Ctrl + U (Windows) to desaturate your image.

 You can also use selective desaturation to draw focus to a specific area of your shot.
 Using a layer mask, you desaturate those areas in this approach.
 A layer mask is a non-destructive method for adjusting particular parts of your photo.

 Here are the steps to use selective desaturation in Photoshop: